ORGelling/ConsoleApplicationPlayingAround/README.md

 This video is a general tutorial for making simple C++ games I am going to be watching and hopefully using

 https://www.youtube.com/watch?v=XOs2qynEmNE

+For my upcoming hearing aid project I should look into sonic radar 2, a program that does exactly what I aim to do